getgrav/grav-learn/pages/17/02.content/03.collections/doc.md

 In the above configuration, you can see that `content.order.custom` is defining a **custom manual ordering** to ensure the page is constructed with the **showcase** first, **highlights** section second etc. Please note that if a page is not specified in the custom ordering list, then Grav falls back on the `content.order.by` for the unspecified pages.

 If a page has a custom slug, you must use that slug in the `content.order.custom` list.

+> [!NOTE]
+> `order_manual` and `content.order.custom` do different jobs and are not interchangeable. `order_manual` is set in the **parent** page's frontmatter, lists the child slugs in the order you want them, and reorders `page.children` — so it reorders your menus and anything else built from the page tree. `content.order.custom` only reorders the collection returned by `page.collection()`; it has no effect on `page.children` and will not change your navigation.
+Use `order_manual` when you need the tree itself reordered, and `content.order.custom` when you only need one collection ordered.
+Note that `order_manual` cannot reorder the top-level menu, because the pages root has no parent page whose frontmatter Grav could read it from.

 The `content.pagination` is a simple boolean flag to be used by plugins etc to know if **pagination** should be initialized for this collection. `content.limit` is the number of items displayed per-page when pagination is enabled.